-See electrical schematic Figure SD-2.
+See electrical schematic Figure SD-3 and SD-4.
 The control/monitor stage performs many critical functions for the transmitter.
 It:

-- contains monitoring and protection circuits to prevent transmitter damage under adverse or fault conditions, including high speed SWR protection and interlock/muting. - monitors the current value of various parameters including cooling fan tachometer outputs, transmitter output forward and reflected power, module temperature, PA current levels, and PA power supply status signals. - measures and monitors the output voltage from the power supply modules as well as the low voltage power supplies. - generates the signals that enable the power supply modules and control their output voltage. - provides the status of any controller fault conditions. - contains an integral DSP that performs all audio processing including filtering and FM baseband modulation. - interfaces with the RF and power supply sections of the transmitter to perform control and monitoring functions. - provides local and remote interfacing for the transmitter.
+- contains monitoring and protection circuits to prevent transmitter damage under adverse or fault conditions, including high speed SWR protection, high reject power protection and interlock/muting. - monitors the current value of various parameters including cooling fan tachometer outputs, transmitter output forward and reflected power, module temperature, PA current levels, and PA power supply status signals. - measures and monitors the output voltage from the power supply modules as well as the low voltage power supplies. - generates the signals that enable the power supply modules and control their output voltage. - provides the status of any controller fault conditions. - contains an integral DSP that performs all audio processing including filtering and FM baseband modulation. - interfaces with the RF and power supply sections of the transmitter to perform control and monitoring functions. - provides local and remote interfacing for the transmitter.
 Local interfacing is performed via the front panel display (U1) - a 4 x 20 graphic LCD display - and its adjacent keypad.
 The UI contains a menu-based series of pages that serve specific functions.
 Similar interfacing, as well as more advanced functionality, is available on a remotely accessed AUI.
-An optional remote interface PWB (A16) allows the user a more convenient method to interface with the transmitter from a remote location using discrete wiring.

-The primary components of the control/monitor stage are the exciter/ PWB (A4A1), which is part of the controller (A4) and the module control/interface PWB (A3).
+The primary components of the control/monitor stage are the exciter/controller PWB (A4A1), which is part of the controller (A4) and the module control/interface PWBs (A3 and A18).

-The UI interface PWB (A2) provides an interface between the front panel display (U1) and the module control/interface PWB (A3).
+The UI interface PWB (A2) provides an interface between the front panel display (U1) and the rack 1 module control/interface PWB (A3).
 It also contains the pushbutton switches (RF ON, RF OFF and LOCAL/REMOTE) and associated status LEDs that protrude through the front panel, below the UI.

-An optional remote interface PWB (A16) provides a more convenient method to remotely control and monitor of the transmitter.
-It contains push-button switches that provide backup control for the RF on/off, local/remote, power increase/decrease and reset functions.
+An optional remote interface PWB (A16) provides a more convenient method to remotely control and monitor the transmitter, including a more accessible LAN port.
+It contains push-button switches that provide backup control for the RF on/off, local/remote, power increase/decrease, preset selection, enabling/disabling auto exciter changeover, active exciter selection and reset functions.
 It also contains LEDs that serve as an alternate means to monitor status (local/remote and RF on/off) and various status and alarm parameters.